 Such other forms and documentation as the President or Vice President (Operations) may from time to time direct

-Additional supporting documentation may/should also be presented to the Board, if the complexity and the expenditure so warrants
+Additional supporting documentation if the complexity and the expenditure so warrants.

-The Board may demand such additional supporting documentation, as it deems necessary to properly assess the proposal

-It is expected that capital expenditure proposals of unusual scope be supported by substantial additional documentation
+The overseeing Director of the Service shall consider future capital purchases that may be needed in order to avoid emergency capital expenses.
+All efforts shall be made to ensure capital fund proposals are created to replace required equipment before there is an emergency need to replace that equipment.

+The overseeing Director of the Service shall notify the Chair of the Board when a Capital Fund proposal is ready for review from the Advisory Board.

+The Capital Fund proposal may not be brought to the Advisory Board without the overseeing Director’s approval.

+The Chair of the Board shall make all efforts to schedule Capital Fund proposal reviews in the same meeting.

 In the case of an “emergent capital requirement”, the expenditure of funds to satisfy the requirement may be made without the prior presentation to the Advisory Board upon the written authorization of the President and Vice President (Operations)

+For the purpose of this policy, an “emergent capital requirement” shall be a requirement for a capital expenditure of such a nature that the deferral of the expense until such time as the Advisory Board could reasonably be convened would cause a material loss to the Society

-The details of any capital expenditure made under this section shall be provided to the Advisory Board as soon as practicable, along with the written authorizations demanded and the required capital expenditure documentation as outlined in subsection D.9.12
+The details of any capital expenditure made under this section shall be provided to the Advisory Board as soon as practicable, along with the written authorizations demanded and the required capital expenditure documentation as outlined in subsection D.8.12

 The President and Vice President (Operations) shall sign a statement ratifying the emergent capital expenditure, to determine the amortization scheme of an expenditure made under this section and to refer to any specific constraints applied.